 Hallux Valgus (Bunions)

-Usually, pains develop due to the friction that the shoe causes at that location.
-This rubbing of the shoe leads to a red, inflamed tissue sac, called bursitis.
-Over time, the pain can radiate deep into the joint, affecting walking, exercising, or even just comfortable standing.
-The bunion can also affect the adjacent smaller toes.
-When the big toe begins to reach over the other toe at an angle, it will exert increased pressure on the second toe or push it upwards.
-This leads to hammertoes or calluses in the smaller toes.
+Normally pain develops around the bump due to rubbing caused by shoes.
+This rubbing against the shoe leads to a red, inflamed pocket of tissue, called bursitis.
+Over time, the pain can spread deep into the joint, affecting walking, sport, or even the ability to stand comfortably.
+If the joint is left misaligned over a number of years, osteoarthritis may develop.
+This causes increased stiffness and pain in the joint.
+The inflammation can also affect the surrounding toes.
+If the big toe begins to arch over other toes, it will exert increased pressure on the second toe or force it upwards.
+This leads to hammer toes or weals on the smaller toes.

 The first step is to choose suitable shoes, with low heals, soft leather and large wiggle room for the toes.
 Cushioning reduces the pressure on the bump.
 Anti-inflammatory medication also provides relief.